ren1290/whcfc-web-dev/README.md

 - Create a Pull Request to Merge Your Feature Branch into develop:

   1. Click on the "Pull Requests" tab.
-  3. Click on "New Pull Request."
+  3. Click on "New Pull Request".
   4. Select your feature branch (feature/your-feature-name) as the source branch.
   5. Select develop as the target branch.
   6. Review and Submit.
   7. Add a title and description for your pull request.
   8. Review the changes to ensure everything is correct.
-  9. Click "Create Pull Request."
+  9. Click "Create Pull Request".
-  10. Wait for Review and Merge
+  10. Wait for Review and Merge.